FAQs

 You can do this on our online booking system or by calling our friendly receptionists.

-If they appointment is in the next 24 hours you will need to speak to our receptionists.
+If the appointment is within the next 24 hours you will need to speak to our receptionists.

-• When you select your Clinical appointment type you can also select the duration.
-Other sessions available will clearly state how long you have.
+When choosing a Clinical appointment type, you’ll also be able to pick the duration.
+Other sessions will clearly state how much time is included.

 Please be mindful in this time your Practitioner will need to complete all actions such as referrals, labelling samples, writing up your notes etc.

-There is also option to enter the clinic through a side door if privacy is key.
+There is also an option to enter the clinic through a side door if privacy is key.

-• Yes we do. please free to email or phone us to discuss your personal / client requirements.
+Yes we do. please feel free to email or phone us to discuss your personal / client requirements.

 Side entrances or alternative private waiting areas can be pre-booked.

-You may be able to access this information on your NHS app.
+You may be able to access this information on your NHS app and can provide this information on registration if preferable.

-• At present it is not possible for us to access your NHS medical records.
+At present it is not possible for us to access your NHS medical records directly.

 Follow up appointments are generally ok for remote appointments.